District 1: All of St. Mary Parish

 District 6: Terrebonne Parish – Houma (70364 & 70360), Gibson (70356), Gray (70359) and Schriever (70395)

 Roxanna Foret, originally from Dulac, now resides in the Houma area.
 During her time on council, she would like the tribal roll to open in order for Houma Indians to obtain a tribal roll number.
-She would also like for the tribe to become federally recognized.
+She would also like the tribe to become federally recognized.
 Currently, Roxanna is planning on organizing the Inaugural Native Pride 5k Run.
-She hopes that UHN has a building and grounds to united and bond in cultural activities.
+She hopes that UHN has a building and grounds to unite and bond in cultural activities.

 To contact Roxanna by email, click here.

 District 7: All of Plaquemines and St. Bernard Parishes, Jefferson Parish – Gretna (70053-70056)